This page will continue to be updated as we get closer to the event! Concerts listed by neighborhood.

 Hector Campbell Neighborhood

-4110 SE Jackson St.: Catch two bands from 6:30-8:30 p.m.: NurseBand, a group comprised of all nurses who play playing blues-inspired indie-folk, followed by Dame Nation, an all-female a cappella group who’ve been singing together for over 10 years.
+4110 SE Jackson St.: Catch two acts from 6:30-8:30 p.m.: Dame Nation, an all-female a cappella group who’ve been singing together for over 10 years, followed by Kayla Meltzer, an acoustic-pop singer-songwriter and cover artist based out of Portland.

 Historic (Downtown) Milwaukie

-Elk Rock Wellness, 2403 SE Monroe St.: A “Shen Den” experience of healing vibrations, restorative yoga and interactive activities from 6:30-8:30 p.m.
-July 11, 18 and 25.
+Elk Rock Wellness, 2403 SE Monroe St.: A “Shen Den” experience of healing vibrations, restorative yoga and interactive activities, with a sound bath led by Gabrielle Urbani, from 6:30-8:30 p.m.
+July 11.
 Meditative sound bath with crystal singing bowls, Koshi chimes, didgeridoos, rainsticks and more.
-Visitors are invited to create flower bouquets, essential oil blends, and experience crystal earseeds.
 Activities take place outside in the backyard of the building complex.
+Thank you to Elk Rock Wellness for being a Porchfest sponsor!

 Oak Grove